wp-plugins/link-to-bible/readme.txt

 - It is published with the explicit permission of bibleserver.com (ERF Medien e.V.)

 = Translation =
-Although the bible versions at bibleserver.com are available in many different languages, the plugin itself is just available in english and german language.
+Although the bible versions at bibleserver.com are available in many different languages, the 'Link To Bible' is just available in english and german language.
 If you would like to contribute a translation for another language, please contact <mail@thomas-kuhlmann.de> .

 == Installation ==

-= Prerequisites =
-- Link-To-Bible uses the php5-curl-library (http://php.net/curl; Debian/Ubuntu/RPM-Package: 'php5-curl') - You need to restart your webserver after installing.

-= Steps =
 1. Search for link-to-bible in your WordPress backend and click install, or download the link-to-bible.zip file and unzip it.
 2. If you have downloaded the zip, move the 'link-to-bible' folder into [WORDPRESS]/wp-content/plugins folder
 3. Activate the plugin in your WordPress Admin area.
-4. Select "Settings" to set the API-Key for bibleserver.com (no registration is needed!) and to choose a bible version.
+4. Select "Settings" to choose a bible version.

 == Frequently Asked Questions ==

 = How can I disable the linking of a bible-reference? = You can mark any text with the css-class 'nolink' to avoid linking it to bibleserver.com; e.g. <code><span class="nolink">Mt 2,10 or Gen 5,11 will not be linked to bibleserver.com</span></code>.
 To disable the linking of a whole post, just add the metadata 'LTB_DISABLE' to the post.
 (Adding 'LTB_DISABLE' to an existing post with existing links to bibleserver.com will not remove these existing links.)

-= I got the error (in the log of the webserver): 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using Debian) and restart the webserver.

 = Can I set the bible version per post? =
 Yes.
 You can set the bible version using the metadata of a post with 'LTB_BIBLE_VERSION' and the abbreviation codes from bibleserver.com (http://www.bibleserver.com/webmasters/), e.g. set the metadata LTB_BIBLE_VERSION=KJV to use the 'King James Version' for this post.